secureCryptoConfig/secureCryptoConfig/draft-kmindi-secure-crypto-config.md

 - (2) Six months **Consensus finding phase** during which all participating entities must agree on a common Secure Crypto Config.
 - (3) Six months **Publication phase** ensures the publication of the final Secure Crypto Config AND allows the Secure Crypto Config Interface and other cryptography implementations to integrate the necessary changes.

-During the Proposal phase the proposed algorithms should be submitted in table form for each security level and defined cryptographic use case like proposed in {{scc_useCase_level}}.
+During the Proposal phase the proposed algorithms and all necessary parameters should be submitted in table form for each security level and defined cryptographic use case like proposed.
 This table format is simply structured and is easy to read by human as the Consensus finding phase can only be done manually.
 It is important that the parameters for each cryptographic use case depending on its security level can be found easily by the participants of the consensus finding process such that it is possible to get to an agreement faster.